ufko-org/wapp/README.md

 to enhance the Tcl environment within Wapp.
 - **markdown.tcl** – A modified version of the Tcllib Markdown processor with all external dependencies removed.
 This ensures it runs independently within the Wapp framework.
+The markdown.tcl code could be moved to functions.tcl, but since it is extensive, I decided to keep it in a separate file.
 - **app.tcl** – A utility file for including reusable components or the entire application logic.
 So if, for example, you often use the hello_world function in your projects and you expect not to change it